eavelasquez/learn-blockchain/README.md

 ## Next Steps

-1. Add a new endpoints /wallet
+1. Add a new endpoints `/wallet`
-  1. Add a new endpoint /wallet/create
+  1. Add a new endpoint `/wallet/create`
-  1. Add a new endpoint /wallet/:address/balance
+  1. Add a new endpoint `/wallet/:address/balance`
-  1. Add a new endpoint /wallet/:address/transactions
+  1. Add a new endpoint `/wallet/:address/transactions`
-1. Include a fee in the transaction
+1. Include a fee in the transaction. <br />
   NOTE: The fee is the amount of coins that are sent to the miner as a reward.
 1. A client application that can create, send, and receive coins, etc.
 1. Improve the mining logic so that it selects a maximum number of transactions according to the fees.